 Located on a unique stretch of river, the charming sister cities of St. Croix Falls, WI and Taylors Falls, MN sit just north of Osceola, WI and are the Gateway to the Upper St. Croix River Valley.
-This Valley, carved hundreds and thousands of years ago by glaciers, is a popular vacation destination featuring parks, ample recreation, delicious dining, unique shopping and convenient lodging.
+This Valley carved hundreds and thousands of years ago by glaciers, is a popular vacation destination featuring parks, ample recreation, delicious dining, unique shopping, and convenient lodging.

 The famous log jam of 1886 intrigued reporters and photos of the colossal log piles were published all over the world.
 These piles reached into the Dalles and backed up for nearly seven miles north on the river.
 This region soon became threatened by the mining industry prompting community leaders from both the Minnesota and Wisconsin sides to take action to preserve this exquisite valley.
 These leaders worked together to establish the first interstate park in the nation consisting of approximately 1,600 acres.

-In 1912 the river’s great power was harnessed with the creation of a hydroelectric dam.
+In 1912 the river’s great power was harnessed by the creation of a hydroelectric dam.
 This dam supplied power to the Minneapolis and St. Paul metropolitan areas and served as the entry to the upper St. Croix River.
 It has been protected since 1968 under the Wild & Scenic Rivers Act.

 In addition to all this production, historic buildings are found in both communities.
-A neighborhood reminiscent of a New England-style village known as the Angel Hill District is one of the attractions on the Taylors Falls side of the Valley.
-This district is home to the 1855 Folsom House (a Minnesota State Historic Site and stately home of a lumber baron) the 1861 United Methodist Church (the second oldest operating church in Minnesota), and the oldest schoolhouse in Minnesota built in 1852.
+A neighborhood reminiscent of a New England-style village, known as the Angel Hill District, is one of the attractions on the Taylors Falls side of the Valley.
+This district is home to the 1855 Folsom House (a Minnesota State Historic Site and stately home of a lumber baron), the 1861 United Methodist Church (the second oldest operating church in Minnesota), and the oldest schoolhouse in Minnesota built in 1852.
 The Baker Land & Title Building (Queen Anne Style) and the Auditorium are located on the St. Croix Falls side and are both on the National Register of Historic Places.
 These historic places are nestled amongst many historic commercial and residential buildings.

 The geology of the Upper St. Croix Valley is unique in itself as it hosts claim to a scenic gorge, exposed cliff rocks remnant of ancient flood basalts, potholes, moraine deposits, and the Wellness Esker.
 Explorers of all ages are sure to enjoy the great St. Croix River Valley.
 Visit the itinerary page today to plan your adventure.

-What is a Wannigan?
+What is Wannigan?

 What is a Dalles?